Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Methodology

-In this research question, we investigate the performance of the current models for code clone detection for unseen classes of problems and unseen languages.
-Following \cite{yu2019neural}, this research defines unseen classes as unseen programming problems.
-For instance, if the model is trained on sorting algorithms, then solutions for string matching problems are considered an unseen class.
-For the unseen languages, we consider C++, Java, and Ruby, as C++ and Java are widely studied \cite{yu2019neural, wang2021syncobert, guo2020graphcodebert} and Ruby is a low resource language (i.e. a limited number of annotated data exists for Ruby) and it has not been studied previously for CCD. \footnote{Lei et al. report that 84 percent of CCD studies focus on Java and C and the other 16 percent mainly work on Python, C\#, C++, and Go \cite{LEI2022111141}.}
+In this research question, we investigate the performance of the current models for code clone detection.
+Following \cite{yu2019neural}, we consider unseen classes as unseen programming problems.
+For instance, if the model is trained on sorting algorithms, then solutions for string-matching problems are considered an unseen class/problem.
+For the unseen languages, we consider Java, C++, and Ruby.

-Moreover, Ruby is different from C++ and Java in terms of syntactical structure, and the models cannot benefit from the similarity of the given input languages, thus their ability to detect code clones for languages that are structurally different can be assessed.
-Additionally, Ruby has less number of submissions in CodeNet (see Section \ref{data}) compared to the dominated languages, thus can be considered as low resource language.
-Other programming languages are not considered in our study due to the high number of experiments and limitations in computational resources.
+\textbf{Approach:} To answer RQ1, we fine-tune the baseline models on the training set by using either the first 15 problems of Java, C++, and Ruby for unseen problems or the source language in the case of unseen languages \cite{yu2019neural}.
+Subsequently, we further fine-tune the models with a few examples from the downstream task in CCD.
+Finally, we evaluate the models' performance on the test split of the CCD dataset.

+For the few-shot setting, we follow the work of {Bansal et al. \cite{bansal2022few}}, and experiment with fine-tuning the models once with 5 samples, once with 10 samples, and once with 15 samples.
+To reduce the number of experiments, we apply this setting for Java and evaluate the best performing models based on the number of samples used for training.
+This number is then chosen and used for all other experiments.
+In our work, the models performed the best using 15 samples.
+So we will use the 15-shot setting for the rest of this study.